technofocus-pte/procode-m365agentsdepth/Lab 4/Lab 4.md

 	![A screen shot of a computer AI-generated content may be incorrect.](./media/image11.png)

+11. Print this to a notepad to see which location you have ResourceGroup in -  @lab.CloudResourceGroup(ResourceGroup1).Location

-11. Use the arrow marks to scroll up and down the list of regions and select one by clicking **Enter**. **southcentralus** is selected here.
+13. Use the arrow marks to scroll up and down the list of regions and select the **region** identified in the above step and hit **Enter**.
+The region in the screenshot and the one assigned to you in the lab VM may vary.

 	![A screenshot of a computer program AI-generated content may be incorrect.](./media/image12.png)

-12. This deploys the necessary resources in the Azure portal and outputs a success message.
+14. This deploys the necessary resources in the Azure portal and outputs a success message.

 	![](./media/image13.png)

-13. The output also provides an **Endpoint url**. **Save** it to a **notepad** to be used in the upcoming exercises.
+15. The output also provides an **Endpoint url**. **Save** it to a **notepad** to be used in the upcoming exercises.

 	![A screenshot of a computer AI-generated content may be incorrect.](./media/image14.png)

-14. Add **/mcp** to the end of that URL and open it in a browser.
+16. Add **/mcp** to the end of that URL and open it in a browser.
 You will see an error inside a JSON message, which is ok.
 It means that you are reaching the MCP server.